HenriquedoVal/shellserver/README.md

     run       Run the server.
     kill      Kill the server.
-    clear     clear the server cache.
+    sync      Clear useless entries and write cache to disk. clear     Delete the server cache.
-    dump      Dump the server cache.
+    dump      Dump the server cache to stdout.

 options:
   -h, --help  show this help message and exit